Accessibility in Software as a Service (SaaS):

 But to give us the scalability we need, it’s working with vendors like yourselves to be very honest with you, like Hassell, who can give us that scalability across multiple areas.
 Including work with our procurement team as you’re doing now to embed accessibility in the RFP, ensuring we’re doing their columns in the scalable fashion and there’s multiple, multiple arenas but it never hurts, and it enables scalability, when you do partner with the right vendor.

-I would ask around prioritisation, I think.
+Lisa: I would ask around prioritisation, I think.
 I was listening to Denise and the first question, again, I’ve seen contradictory conversations depending on the size of the organisation.
 And this comes back down to the roadmap.
 We’ve worked with very big organisations and very big vendors that have got accessibility on the roadmap but it could be three to five years.
 Our influence to change that is very difficult.
 Then I’ve had smaller organisations that have not thought about it, have no idea what we talk about when we mentioned accessibility.
 But then are just so open to great, we can learn something else.
 This is going to better our product.

 I think that thing around the one thing I’d wish from our vendors is being able to be flexible around the prioritisation of this type of development.
 Some vendors or technology teams may not see it as a feature enhancement or a product feature, but ultimately it is here, like I said, to benefit the greater good.
 Prioritisation I think is really key.

-Denise, what would you want to see?
+Pete: Denise, what would you want to see?

-There’s a couple of things I think one is, are we asking the right questions as a buyer?
+Denise: There’s a couple of things I think one is, are we asking the right questions as a buyer?
 What are we not asking you that we should be?
 How do you want us to report your accessibility barriers?
 As Lisa was mentioned in legacy systems, how do you want us as your current clients or potential clients, how do you want us to report the accessibility barriers that we see?
 Do you have a portal?
 Do you want those quarterly meetings that Eamon mentioned?

 Then one of the other things that I’ve been thinking about was customisation.
 How do you want us to not customise your product?
 Or can you take us on a customisation journey so when we buy your accessible product that works out of the box and we then put our brand, our workflows, etc, across your product.
 How do we know that we aren’t going to break that we need education, we need upskilling.
 Do we need that in our contracts?
 Do we actually need to tighten up our contracts to say out of the box this works when we customise it, we’ll help you fix it you but actually you need to do XY and Z. Educate, look at your branding too in order to keep it accessible.
 So I think that’s a really key two way relationship there.

-Peter, you mind if I just jump in there for a second.
+Eamon: Peter, you mind if I just jump in there for a second.

-No, please do.
+Denise: No, please do.

-Such a great call.
+Eamon: Such a great call.
 We had our annual conference last week in Vegas knowledge and it was a light bulb moment that hit me and it was completely ignorant and stupidity and naivety on my part even though I’ve been doing this for a while.
 We were so focused on training our key members, making sure our procurement team, when they were onboarding new vendors, that we levelled up the accessibility, skill sets, and requirements.
 But the one gap that I wasn’t really focusing on was our third party vendors that are doing additional development work and customisation work to our portals.
 And their importance is, you know, the benefit is they’re dynamic, the painful piece is they’re dynamic, so it hurts in both ways.
 But now what we’re starting to kick off is sharing our best practises or guidelines.
 And hopefully we’re working to be able to share our actual training that we’ve created with those third party vendors that are doing that customised development work to ensure that they remain within the guardrails that we’ve developed.

-I think Peter says one other point crossing, it’s great that Eamon, you’ve had the light bulb moment and I couldn’t make Vegas but I hope it was a good conference.
+Denise: I think, Peter, one other point crossing, it’s great that Eamon, you’ve had the light bulb moment and I couldn’t make Vegas but I hope it was a good conference.
 The other thing I was going to say was around, I’ve just forgotten it actually so come back to me.
 I’ve had that moment of memory.
 I’ve remembered, apologies.
 The technology as vendors when you’re dealing with procurement teams within our organisations ask the procurement team, are they connected to the technology teams?
 Are we actually having internal conversations?
 So, you know, I meet regularly with my procurement team.
 Lisa’s already said that they do the same.
 If you have a disconnected vendor or buyer, ask them that tough question.
 When are you as a procurement team talking to your technology teams so that they can be talking about digital accessibility internally as well?

-Great, there’s a question in the chat, which is an organisation asks for the public roadmap for accessibility.
+Pete: Great, there’s a question in the chat, which is an organisation asks for the public roadmap for accessibility.
 It’s something we ask for.
 Under French law if your organisation is over a certain revenue size, which is about €250,000,000 you need to publish a three year accessibility plan in France.
-Therefore, any multinational, probably over that number in France, and so you might as well just get it right for the whole organisation rather than kind of fixing something just so you’re legal in France.
+Therefore, any multinational is probably over that number in France, and so you might as well just get it right for the whole organisation rather than kind of fixing something just so you’re legal in France.

 The other side of it is we do notice a number of multinationals who are breaking the French law by not having that on their website.
 So if you are a large corporation, either as a buyer or a seller, get that roadmap in place, publish it, and you’ll meet the French law and it’s helpful for everybody.
 So we’ve kind of looked at the buyers perspective, so now we’re going to look at the vendors perspective.
 And so I’m going to start with Eamon.
 How did you get that senior leadership attention or how did your team get the senior leadership attention to make accessibility a proper programme in the organisation?

-I’ve approached it through, fortunately, being able to help kick it off at Apple and then Nike and ServiceNow.
+Eamon: I’ve approached it through, fortunately, being able to help kick it off at Apple and then Nike and ServiceNow.
 There’s always three areas that I help justify and the first one and will always remain the first one, it’s the right thing to do, we know it’s the right thing to do.
 Unfortunately, the right thing to do doesn’t necessarily increase your revenue in a major risk degree.
 So I quickly follow up the right thing to do by it can be in certain areas, a legal requirement and if not a legal requirement, definitely a huge PR risk.
-Dominoes being a perfect example.
+Dominos being a perfect example.
 And if I also mention when pitching for increased funds or increased revenue, increased resources.
 It’s not the cost of the lawsuit that will ever hurt a company.
 It’s the PR and the fallout of having that kind of black label against you or black mark against you.

 But lastly and third, and this is honestly, it helps as much as anything, as anything else is accessibility if done properly can create a competitive advantage even and we’re seeing that now, especially in the public sector, for RFPs as we know, accessiblity in the public sector is transitioning from a nice to have to a must have.
 So there’s many of our competitors that can’t really compete in certain areas with certain entities due to the fact that they are not to the conformance or usability level that they need to be.
 So them three combines the right thing to do from a conformance legal perspective and then from a competitive advantage like that goes a long way.

-Well, first and foremost, our first customers were in the public sector in the UK, and local government gets really beaten up all the time.
+Suraj: Well, first and foremost, our first customers were in the public sector in the UK, and local government gets really beaten up all the time.
 But one thing I can tell you having worked alongside people in local government for 22 years, is that there are some amazingly, just like the whole accessibility community that we meet every day is so passionate, like everyone in this room really understands the challenges.

 Yeah, I mean, it was a requirement of early days when we were writing first lines of code.
 But, it was one moment when our head of design, Lee, was sat next to me.
 There was only three people in the company.
 It was him, it was myself, and it was Andy who was our engineer.
 He turned around to me and said, “We can’t keep building websites in tables.
 You know what?
 I would have happily have built the whole world in tables, nested them 50,000 times.”
 And I said, “What else do we do?”
 He said, “Well, let’s make the first local authority website ever using CSS you know.”
 And I suppose since I shrugged and said, “Okay, you know, go ahead and do it.”
 Kettering Borough Council, back in 2002, was the first local authority to ever have a fully CSS web standards compliant website.
 Didn’t work in all browsers, but you know what?
 Kettering didn’t care.
 And it kicked off a whole revolution.